 The first house we seriously wanted to buy in Melbourne was on Richmond Hill.
 The auction was August 25, one day after we received our permanent residency visas.
 Such excitement!
 We were going to walk to the MCG (Melbourne Cricket Ground)!
 I researched bidding techniques.
 We agreed on our maximum bid.
 But then a sneaky bidder appeared and blew everyone out of the water by adding a couple hundred thousand to the highest bid.
 Yes, a tried and true technique – the late pounce.
 Everyone looked stunned as he shook hands with the agents.
 We didn’t want to be that close to the MCG after all, really.

 We kept at it, Saturday after Saturday.
-One place in East Melbourne next door to a hospital loading dock sold for a ridiculous price to a young family.
-How could someone so young afford a place that expensive, that needed work to boot?
-Another place, a unit in a fabulous mansion that clearly needed extensive renovation, sold in an exciting auction, also way over the estimate.
+One place in East Melbourne next door to a hospital loading dock sold for a mind-boggling price to a young family — and it needed work.
+A unit in a fabulous but dilapidated mansion sold after an exciting auction, also way over the estimate.

 By then, the agents were starting to recognize us.
 We were getting a reputation – desperate?
 Clueless?
 Easy targets?
-They started offering to show us “off-market” properties by the handful.
+They started offering to show us “off-market” properties.

 That’s another Australian real estate thing, the Off-Market Property.
 Why on earth would a seller not want their property on the market?
 Why would they agree to have it visible only to a few select souls?
 My theory is that it’s another version of the 30-minute open house scamper — designed to create an artificial sense of demand.
 As a buyer, seeing one of these off-market places, you’re supposed to feel privileged, like you’ve been given a special insider’s secret.
 You can’t really question the price, because, well, it will just eventually go up for auction and sell for WAY over that.
 You are SO lucky to have this exclusive viewing, this inside information.
 We almost got snared by this trap several times.